Bapic/aks-ssl-nginx/End-to-end-TLS-encryption-with-AKS-nginx-ingress-controller.md

 ## Introduction

-Most organisation's security framework mandates encryption at rest and in transit.
+Most organization's security framework mandates encryption at rest and in transit.
 For web traffic,**TLS 1.2** is required at a minimum.
 Data encryption is allowed to be terminated in memory and then re-encrypted at a Load Balancer or Web Application Firewall.
 This guide will help you create a POC environment to configure end to end ssl for AKS with path and host based routing.

 ## Scenario